Mount St. Mary's University: 2016 "Drown the bunnies" controversy

 In January 2016, The Washington Post reported on plans by university president Simon P. Newman to use a questionnaire administered to freshman students to dismiss 20 to 25 freshmen in the first weeks of school to improve the school's retention statistics.
 The questionnaire included questions about students' mental health, disabilities, and financial support.
 The story originally appeared in the university's student newspaper, The Mountain Echo.
-Newman was quoted as saying, in response to criticism and questions from colleagues, "...you think of the students as cuddly bunnies, but you can’t.
-You just have to drown the bunnies … put a Glock to their heads."
+Newman was quoted as saying, in response to criticism and questions from colleagues, "you think of the students as cuddly bunnies, but you can't.
+You just have to drown the bunnies ... put a Glock to their heads."
 Two professors who objected to the president's policies were abruptly terminated without severance.
 One, Ed Egan, was the faculty adviser of The Mountain Echo, while the other, Thane Naberhaus, was a tenured professor who had publicly questioned the president's actions.
 The two were told they were fired because they had violated "a duty of loyalty" to the university.
 University provost David Rehm also objected to the president's plan and was asked to resign as provost but allowed to keep his faculty position.
 Professors throughout America protested the terminations and denounced them as retribution.
 Over 8,000 scholars digitally signed a petition for them to be reinstated, while organizations such as the American Association of University Professors, Student Press Law Center, and Foundation for Individual Rights in Education issued statements condemning Newman's actions.
 On February 12, 2016, the Mount St. Mary's faculty issued a resolution asking Newman to resign; on that same day, Newman announced at a faculty meeting that the two fired professors would be reinstated.
 On February 29, 2016, the university announced Newman's resignation.
-In a statement, Newman said that he cared deeply about the university, and that the recent publicity in regards to his leadership became "too great of a distraction to our mission of educating students."
+In a statement, Newman said that he cared deeply about the university, and that the recent publicity regarding his leadership became "too great of a distraction to our mission of educating students."